-There are 12 places on each trip and early advance booking is very highly reccommended.
-You can check availability of places live online at any time of the day or night.
-Bookings are open for all trips in 2013.
+There are 12 places on each trip and early advance booking is very highly recommended.
 Bookings are not refundable.
-It may sometimes be possible to amend a booking, e.g. to transfer it to a different time, if you give us plenty of notice.
+It may sometimes be possible toamend a booking, e.g. to transfer it to a different time, if you give us plenty of notice (at least a week.
 This can only be requested by e-mail or using our Online Booking Support Form.
 Please do not telephone asking to change your booking.

-There is more about the history of the tunnel on our page Canal Tunnels of London
+There is more about the history of the tunnels on our page Canal Tunnels of London